asynkron/protoactor-website/hugo/content/docs/cluster.md

   - `PartitionIdentitySelector` - The hashing algorithm that decides the relation between Identity and Member

-  - `PartitionPlacementActor` - This actor manages the actual actor instances. it also knows which member owns the identity and can transfer actor identitiy ownership when topology changes
+  - `PartitionPlacementActor` - This actor manages the actual actor instances. it also knows which member owns the identity and can transfer actor identity ownership when topology changes

   - `PartitionIdentityActor` - Manages the owned identities for a member.